sflanaga/csv-groupby/README.md

 TODO/ideas:

-- add distribution to -u option where you have topN and bottomN displayed horizontally (v1 x count1)(v2 x count2)...
-MIDCOUNT ...(vN-1 x countN-1)(vN-1 x countN-1)
-- Use stdin as a filelist source in addition to stdin as a data source
+ Use stdin as a filelist source in addition to stdin as a data source
 - additional aggregate functions?:  avg, min, max, empty_count, number_count, zero_count
   - avg done
 - do more work to multi-line re mode - not sure how it should really work yet